JackJones7/RobotBasics/README.md

 # Welcome to the RobotBasics Repo
-RobotBasics is a work-in-progress library for FTC robots that comes with many useful convineince features, which can save you plenty of time and head-scratching
+RobotBasics is a work-in-progress library for FTC robots that comes with many useful convineince features, which can save you plenty of time and head-scratching.
 As mentioned above, this library is still under heavy development, and probably doesn't employ good practices.
 (I think I'm supposed to have each sub-class in seperate files so I don't have to instance the RobotBasics class)

 ## Contributing